russellgordon/teaching/src/site/notes/Current Courses/Grade 10 Introduction to Computer Studies/Section 2/All Prior Classes.md

 #### To-do items
 *Before our next class, please...*

-- [ ] Be sure you've completed all the expectations of the [Name Plate task](https://teaching.russellgordon.ca/tasks/name-plate/).
+- [ ] Be sure you've completed all the expectations of the [[Current Courses/Grade 10 Introduction to Computer Studies/Tasks/Name Plate|Name Plate task]].

 </div></div>